 We entered into an employment agreement with Mr. Katz in connection with his service as our Interim Senior Vice President and General Counsel.
 The agreement provides for, among other things, a base salary of \$50,000 per month, a target bonus of 80% of Mr. Katz' base salary during the term of his service under the agreement (in lieu of participation in the Bonus Plan), contingent upon the satisfaction of his duties under the agreement, and the grant of 32,328 deferred units.
-Under the agreement prior to such date, and the remaining 50% of the deferred units were to be earned if Mr. Katz remained employed by us until June 30, 2013 or was terminated by us or by mutual agreement prior to such date, and the remaining 50% of the deferred units were to be earned on a pro-rated basis, determined by dividing the number of days of employment following June 30, 2013 by 184.
+Under the agreement, 50% of these deferred units were to be earned if Mr. Katz remained employed by us until June 30, 2013 or was terminated by us or by mutual agreement prior to such date, and the remaining 50% of the deferred units were to be earned on a pro-rated basis, determined by dividing the number of days of employment following June 30, 2013 by 184.
 Any of these deferred units actually earned shall vest and be payable in three equal installments on the three anniversaries following the date of grant.
 Mr. Katz is not eligible to participate in our Executive Severance Policy.